Tide Tracker — Overview

 Power

-The tide tracker contains a 4500mAH LiPo battery, and therefore can run on its own for several days.
-To charge the device, there is a USB-C port and five JST connectors for connecting solar panels.
-Either can be used to charge the device, and since the USB-C port is PD compatible, a portable battery can be connected via USB-A or USB-C to charge the tide tracker.
+The tide tracker contains a 4500mAH LiPo battery and can run on its own for several days.
+To charge the device, there is a USB-C port and five JST connectors for solar panels.

-I also designed and resin printed custom stands for the solar panels, which I think turned out quite nicely.
+I also designed and resin printed custom stands for the solar panels:

 Extensibility: Varying the Location or Network

-What if my friend moves to a new address and wants to track the tides at a different body of water?
-What if they change their Wi-Fi network?
-These were two questions that needed to be addressed when building the project.
-To this end, I included a webpage hosted on the device for configuring the settings.
+What if my friend moves and wants to track tides at a different location?
+What if they change their Wi-Fi?
+I included a webpage hosted on the device for configuring settings.

-If the device becomes disconnected from the Wi-Fi network (which is necessary for the device to retrieve tide data from NOAA) then the the error image below appears on the screen.
+If the device becomes disconnected from Wi-Fi, the error image below appears on screen.

-On a mobile device, the Wi-Fi network named "tide-tracker" will then be visible.
+On a mobile device, the "tide-tracker" Wi-Fi network becomes visible: